-In the case where $m_j^ \notin M_j$, agent j plays the game using the model, m_j^4 , and i assumes the remaining three models as candidates.
-Notice that MI eventually assigns the largest weight (≈ 0.63) to the risk averse agent, m_j^1 , that always offers a high price in the negotiation.
+In case 2, agent j plays the game using the model, m_j^4 , and i assumes the remaining three models as candidates.
+Notice that MI eventually assigns the largest weight (≈ 0.5) to the risk averse agent, m_j^1 , that always offers a high price in the negotiation.
 This behavior is consistent with the model, m_j^4 , that represents an urgent buyer who is also prone to offering a high price.
-Consequently, MI obtains better average rewards than other methods.
-The remaining two candidate models are MIequivalent.
-In comparison, both KL and A-BL methods eventually identify the risk neutral agent m_j^3 , which leads to lower average rewards.
+The remaining two candidate models are MI-equivalent.
+In comparison, both KL and A-BL methods incorrectly identify the risk neutral agent m_j^3 , which leads to lower average rewards.

-5 Discussion
+6 Discussion

-I-IDs use Bayesian learning to update beliefs with the implicit assumption that true models of other agents are contained in the model space.
-As model spaces are often bounded, true models of others may not be present in the space.
-We show that distribution of MI of the candidate models learned by classifying their predictions exhibits a performance comparable to Bayesian learning when the true model is within the set of candidate models.
-More importantly, the MI approach improves on other heuristic approaches for the plausible case that true model is outside the model space.
-Thus, the approach shows potential as a general purpose candidate technique for identifying models when we are uncertain whether the model space is exhaustive.
-However, an important limitation is that the space of MI-equivalent models is large.
-While it does not affect performance, it merits further investigation.
+Our experimental results in multiple problem domains demonstrate that the normalized distribution of MI of the candidate models learned by classifying their predictions exhibits a comparable performance to Bayesian learning when the true model is within the set of candidate models.
+In particular, the experiments verify that the distribution of MI converges for this case.
+Perhaps more importantly, it improves on the other heuristic approaches for the plausible case that the true model is outside the model space.
+Thus, our approach shows potential as a general purpose technique for modeling other agents when we are uncertain whether the model space is exhaustive.
+However, an important limitation to consider is a possibly large set of MI-equivalent models.